DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 COPY s3://devopsgirls1/index.html .
 ```

-### 2.2 Creating the ECS using Cloudformation template
+### 2.2 Creating the Elastic Container Service (ECS) using a Cloudformation template

 As we mention in the previous step, you will create the whole infrastructure using the AWS Cloudformation service which allows you to use a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications.
+Also, in the template is included a docker container definition that contain a web server to include an HTML static web page.
+This web page is going to be the first check point of the exercise, since after that in the next part you will configure a **Codepipeline** to deploy a new release of the web page.

 2.2.0 Right click on the the following [link](https://raw.githubusercontent.com/DevOps-Girls/devopsgirls-bootcamp3/master/templates/module2-ecs-static-site.yaml) and save the *module2-ecs-static-site.yaml*  in your local machine / computer / laptop.